-“How long does it take for alcohol to get out of your system?” is a pretty commonly asked question.
-Some people might be detoxing themselves from home, or have an upcoming alcohol test for a job, or may even be wondering how many hours to wait before they are able to drive again.
+“How long does alcohol stay in your body?” is a pretty commonly asked question.
+Some people might be detoxing themselves from alcohol at home, have an upcoming alcohol test for a job, or may even be wondering how many hours to wait before they are able to drive again.

 This is quite a detailed topic and there a lot of factors that come into play, including your size and weight, the type of alcohol you have consumed and more.

 The average healthy liver with no issues is able to process around one unit of alcohol per hour.
 This means that you can generally calculate the length of time alcohol stays in your system by dividing the amount you drunk into units and converting them into hours.

 If you finish drinking a single unit by 7 pm, you should be clear by 8 pm.
 However, where people often get confused is the fact that these units add up, so if you have a second unit of alcohol at 7:30 pm, you now have both units in your system.

 The original unit from 7 pm will have to be cleared before your kidney makes progress on the second one, so each drink increases your recovery time if consumed at a rate higher than one unit per hour.

 Dr Paul Wallace, Chief Medical Adviser at DrinkAware says “The amount of alcohol in your bloodstream depends on three things.
 The amount you take in, over what period of time and the speed at which your body gets rid of it”.